NatnaelBelay01/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-delete the directory my_first_directory that is in the  /tmp directory 10-A script that changes the working directory to the previous one 11-lists all files
+12-A script that prints outs the type of a file named iamafile